How to say “smart” in Japanese

 - juubun – 十分 (じゅうぶん) : an adverb meaning ‘enough’ or such in Japanese.

-- ni – に : a case particle used to indicate a state which someone or something is in after a change or action.
-In the example, this is used after “kagakusha” to say what “you” can become.
-“Kagakusha” is not a word for a state, but being a scientist can be considered as a state here.
+- ni – に : a case particle used to say what someone or something becomes after a change or action.
+In the example, this is used after “kagakusha” to indicate what the listener can become.

 This is a typical usage of “kashikokereba”.
-In this example, it works as a part of the conditional clause which means ‘if you are smart enough’.
-When we want to make a conditional clause with the meaning of ‘smart’. ‘wise’, ‘clever’, or such in Japanese, this ba form is useful.
+In this example, it works as a part of the conditional clause, “juubun kashikokereba”, which can mean ‘if you are smart enough’ in Japanese.
+When we want to make a conditional clause in a sentence with adding the meaning of ‘smart’, ‘wise’, ‘clever’, or such in Japanese, this ba form is a good option.

 Summary

-In this blog post, I’ve explained the i-adjective, “kashikoi”, and its major conjugations with the example sentences.
+In this blog post, I’ve explained the definition and meanings of “kashikoi” together with its major conjugations.
+And also, I’ve explained how to use them through the example sentences.
 Let me summarize them as follows.

 - kashikoi – 賢い (かしこい) : an i-adjective meaning ‘smart’, ‘wise’, ‘clever’, or such in Japanese.
 This can work as both a modifier and a complement.

-- kashikokunai – 賢くない (かしこくない) : the nai form of “kashikoi”, meaning ‘not smart’, ‘not wise’, or such in Japanese.
+- kashikokunai – 賢くない (かしこくない) : the nai form of “kashikoi”, which means ‘not smart’, ‘not wise’, ‘not clever’, or such in Japanese.

-- kashikokatta – 賢かった (かしこかった) : the ta form of “kashikoi”, working as its past tense form.
-So, this means ‘was smart’, ‘were smart’, or such in Japanese.
+- kashikokatta – 賢かった (かしこかった) : the ta form of “kashikoi”, which means ‘was smart’, ‘was wise’, ‘was clever’, or such in Japanese.
+This is the past tense form of “kashikoi”.

-- kashikokute – 賢くて (かしこくて) : the te form of “kashikoi”, meaning ‘smart’, ‘wise’, ‘clever’, or such in Japanese.
-This can have a smooth connection with another adjective or a verb.
-When we want to use “kashikoi” before another adjective, this is useful.
+- kashikokute – 賢くて (かしこくて) : the te form of “kashikoi”, which means ‘smart’, ‘wise’, ‘clever’, or such in Japanese.
+When we want to use “kashikoi” in front of another adjective, this te form is useful to make a smooth connection.

-- kashikokereba – 賢ければ (かしこければ) : the ba form of “kashikoi”, used to make a conditional clause with the meaning of ‘smart’, ‘wise’, ‘clever’, or such in Japanese.
+- kashikokereba – 賢ければ (かしこければ) : the ba form of “kashikoi”, which makes a conditional clause in a sentence with adding the meaning of ‘smart’, ‘wise’, ‘clever’, or such in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.